RichardZetterberg/http_proxy/README.md

 # http_proxy

-This file consists of code for creating proxy server, which supports http and https protocols.
+This file consist code for creating proxy server, which supports http and https protocols.
 It doesn't support library http-proxy.

                                                   **Main idea**